exonum/exonum-doc/src/get-started/timestamping-tutorial.md

 The `handle_timestamp` method takes the hash of a timestamp and checks whether a timestamp with this hash exists in the current state of the blockchain.
-To apply this method, the user needs to know the hash of the timestamp in question.
+To apply this method, a user needs to know the hash of the timestamp in question.
 To perform the check, the method makes a snapshot of the current state of the blockchain.